Ifnir/BasicTwitchBot/README.md

 - standard

 ### NPM Command

-To check for formatting with Standard Style
+- "npm run-script check" - To check for formatting with Standard Style

-- npm run-script check
-To auto fix with Standard Style
+- "npm run-script fix" - To auto fix with Standard Style

-- npm run-script fix
-To start the bot
+- "npm start" - To start the bot
-- npm start